Reichskommissariat Niederlande: Introduction

 The German domination of the Netherlands began with the German invasion.
-On the day of the capitulation (15 May 1940) the entire ministerial staff fled to London to form a Dutch government in exile.
+On the day of the capitulation (15 May 1940), the entire ministerial staff fled to London to form a Dutch government in exile.
 Queen Wilhelmina had already preceded them the previous day.
 This had de facto left government authority in the hands of general Henri Winkelman as the senior-most military commander in the Netherlands.
 On 20 May 1940 a military administration was initially implemented, led by Militärsbefehlshaber Alexander Freiherr von Falkenhausen.
-This was quickly disbanded however to be replaced by a civil administration under the authority of the newly appointed Arthur Seyss-Inquart, who was named Reichskommissar für die besetzten niederländische Gebiete.
+This was quickly disbanded however to be replaced by a civil administration under the authority of the newly appointed Arthur Seyss-Inquart, who was named Reichskommissar für die besetzten niederländischen Gebiete.
 The new form of government was therefore not a German military government (Militärverwaltung) but a civil government (Zivilverwaltung).
 Hitler chose this option on mainly ideological grounds: the Dutch were considered a "racially related kindred-people" and therefore had to be won over for National Socialism.

 This move was technically justified on legal grounds according to the provisions of the Hague Conventions on the laws of war.
 The wholly unconstitutional evacuation of the monarch and her government before the advancing German forces meant that there was no longer any functioning civil authority left in the area.
-Article 43 of The Laws and Customs of War on Land stipulate that in this scenario the occupying power is accorded responsibility for maintaining order in the territories that it has occupied in lieu of the native government exercising this authority.
+Article 43 of The Laws and Customs of War on Land stipulates that in this scenario, the occupying power is accorded responsibility for maintaining order in the territories that it has occupied in lieu of the native government exercising this authority.